CMDred/TimeLib/README.md

 ## How to use
 TimeLib automatically keeps track of the date & time for you.
 For that to work, you first need to configure the settings to your personal taste.
 To access the settings, click the message that appears in chat after reloading or manually run **/function timelib:util/settings**.
 ### Settings
-- **Command Block Offset (value):** This setting specifies the time difference between the UTC timezone and your system time in seconds.
-Example: If your system clock is 1 hour behind compared to the UTC timezone, the setting's value would have to be set to -3600.
+- **Command Block Offset (value):** This setting specifies the time difference between the UTC timezone and your system time.
+Example: If your system clock is 1 hour behind compared to the UTC timezone, the setting's value would have to be set to -1.
-- **Timezone Offset (value):** This setting specifies the time difference between your system time and your desired timezone in seconds.
-Example: If your desired timezone is 2 hours ahead of your system clock, the setting's value would have to be set to 7200.
+- **Timezone Offset (value):** This setting specifies the time difference between your system time and your desired timezone.
+Example: If your desired timezone is 2 hours ahead of your system clock, the setting's value would have to be set to 2.
 - **Realtime Tracking [Singleplayer | Multiplayer]:** This setting controls whether TimeLib should work in Singleplayer or not.
 If your world can be played in both Singleplayer and Multiplayer, it is advised to select the former option.
   - If **Singleplayer** is selected, the time will stay in sync even after pausing & unpausing.
 This comes at a small performance cost.
   - If **Multiplayer** is selected, these checks will not be performed.
 This results in slightly better performance.